 In this final post of the series, we will see how to apply backpropagation to the neural net we built in the last chapter.
 This will allow our network to incrementally improve itself as it gets exposed to new data, which will ultimately enable it to classify the MNIST test set with close to 95% accuracy.

 By now, we have covered a whole lot of material.
 We have talked about decision boundaries, loss functions, and gradient descent, and we have built our own linear models using the perceptron and logistic regression algorithms.
 In this penultimate post of the series, we will analyze the first half of a neural network — the forward pass — and we will use linear algebra to explore a visual interpretation of what happens to our data as it flows through a neural net.

-In the previous post, we saw how the perceptron algorithm automatically figured out how to distinguish between the classes of two different types of data samples.
+In the previous post, we saw how the perceptron algorithm automatically discovered how to distinguish data points belonging to two different classes.
 This time, we will explore the ideas behind another algorithm — logistic regression — to see how and why it plays a central role in many neural network architectures.
-We will also demonstrate how it can be used to model slightly more complex and interesting data than the Iris dataset from Pt.
-1.
+We will also demonstrate how it can be used to model slightly more complex and interesting data than the Iris dataset.